unicode-org/cldr/ldml/tr35-info.md

 <!ATTLIST approvalRequirement paths CDATA #REQUIRED >
 ```

 The approvalRequirements allows to specify the number of survey tool votes required for approval, either based on locale, or path, or both.
-Certain locales require a higher voting threshhold (usually 8 votes instead of 4), in order to promote greater stability in the data.
+Certain locales require a higher voting threshold (usually 8 votes instead of 4), in order to promote greater stability in the data.
 Furthermore, certain fields that are very high visibility fields, such as number formats, require a CLDR TC committee member's vote for approval.

 Here is an example of the approvalRequirements section.